HillsMakan/sydneyhillsmakan/src/content/partner/vib_express_transport.md

 discount_pct: 5
 discount_text: Refer a friend ONE TIME $10 OFF to redeem + 5% off
 ---
+Process :

+1. Call/text to get quote
+2. Mention HMG International member and text both member card (
+3. If happy with quote then book you

 Transportation Services :

 * Airport Shuttle